platformsh/platformsh-docs/docs/layouts/shortcodes/guides/django/local-assumptions.md

 To match a production web server (such as Gunicorn or Daphne), [modify those commands accordingly](../../../languages/python/server.md).

-It's generally assumed that a Platform.sh is the primary remote for the project.
+It's generally assumed that Platform.sh is the primary remote for the project.
 If you use a source integration, the steps are identical in most cases.
 When they differ, the alternative is noted.